 Even break times are designed to support students to build character and resilience.

 The children have many opportunities to demonstrate self-regulation.
-They are responsible, respectful and safe when enjoying the exciting activities during playtime and lunchtime.
+They experience play as responsible, respectful and safe when enjoying the creative play activities during breaks and lunchtime.

 Student Ideas and Games